rparak/Programming-for-robots-and-manipulators-VRM/README.md

 ```
 ## Description:

-Subject enables the students to acquire skills and knowledge of programming industry/mobile robots, manipulators and enables them to extend these skills, integration and deployment in real industry application.
-The focus is on practical skills of students in laboratory exercises which contains four blocks: Introduction, Robotic Operating System, Simulation and digital twins, and Virtual/Augmented reality in robotics.
+The VRM (Programming for Robots and Manipulators) course enables students to acquire skills and knowledge in programming industrial / mobile robots and manipulators.
+This course also expands skills with advanced system integration and deployment in real-world robotic applications.

+The main focus is on students' practical skills in laboratory exercises, which include several blocks:
+1. RobotStudio ABB
+2. Forward/Inverse kinematics
+3. Robotic operating system (ROS) extended by an industrial package ROS-Industrial (ROS-I)
+4. Virtual / digital twin using Unity3D extended by system integration with B&R Automation PLC via OPC UA
+5. A simple demonstration of augmented reality based on robotics

 Link: https://www.fme.vutbr.cz/en/studenti/predmety/235124